AMReX-Astro/Microphysics/sphinx_docs/source/preface.rst

 Preface
 *******

-Welcome to the StarKiller Microphysics!
+Welcome to the AMReX-Astro Microphysics!

 In this User’s Guide we describe the microphysics modules designed to enable simulations of stellar explosions.